tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A client-generated random structure.

 session_id
-: The ID of a session the client wishes to use for this connection.
-  This field is empty if no session_id is available, or if the client wishes to generate new security parameters.
+: Versions of TLS before 1.3 supported session resumption via a session_id in the ClientHello.
+For TLS 1.3 resumptions, this value MUST always be empty.

 cipher_suites
 : This is a list of the cryptographic options supported by the